hfossli/EskimoKeys/README.md

 ## Useful tips

-I have refactored this code into a micro framework.
+I have refactored this code into a micro framework and support for Swift 3.
 See [agens-no/EllipticCurveKeyPair](https://github.com/agens-no/EllipticCurveKeyPair) for all the details ✨⚡️🍃